-Since transfer institutions may vary in their specific course requirements, successful transfer to an upperdivision college will depend on the student working closely with their academic advisor and a college transfer counselor.
+Since transfer institutions may vary in their specific course requirements, successful transfer to an upper-division college will depend on the student working closely with their academic advisor and a college transfer counselor.
 Students are also advised to refer to the State University's teacher education transfer website www.suny.edu/tett.
-Graduates may transfer to colleges and universities such as The College of Saint Rose, Utica College, SUC at Oswego, SUC at Cortland and SUC at Plattsburgh.
+Graduates may transfer to colleges and universities such as The College of Saint Rose, Utica University, SUNY Oswego, SUNY Cortland and SUNY Plattsburgh.